felipeng/cafofo-hightech/INSTALL.md

 words, you can just adjust the `arduinoIP` variable under main.js file, pointing to the arduino's IP.

-It's is possible to use the page like a native application, follow these steps:
+It is possible to use it looks like a native application, follow these steps:

 On iOS
 * Open the page on Safari